-We have developed some guidance to help set up a 'Friends of' parks and green space group, see our "Friends of" groups webpage.
+We have developed guidance to help set up environmental groups.
+To find out more about setting up 'Friends of' parks groups, go to our "Friends of" groups webpage.

-Most Councils, including the London Borough of Richmond, will only recognise friends groups if they are constituted and have an open voting process to elect representatives to their committees.
+Most councils, including the London Borough of Richmond, will only recognise environmental or community groups if they are constituted and have an open voting process to elect representatives to their committees.
 This is to ensure that any group is open and representative of the surrounding neighbourhood and community, and it is also considered good practice for groups to have these in place.

-We can help you with all aspects of establishing a group; getting people together, governing documents/constitutions, working with and linking with the the Council, raising funds, buying tools, getting insurance, develop policies and procedures and practical support etc.
+We can help you with all aspects of establishing a group; getting people together, governing documents/constitutions, working with and linking with the the council, raising funds, buying tools, getting insurance, developing policies and procedures and practical support etc.

-An unincorporated voluntary association or a not-for-profit company can apply for charitable status, but this must be approved by the Charity Commission.
-For charity 'models', see the Charity Commission website.
-For charities that will have an annual turnover of less than £5000, go to Charity Commission, less than £5,000
+An unincorporated voluntary association or a not-for-profit company can apply for charitable status, but this must be approved by the Charity Commission; for charity 'models', see the Charity Commission website.

 We can help your group with: